CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 Why This Practice

-His supervision philosophy is humanistic in foundation and evidence-based in method.
-He does not believe supervision should feel like an evaluation you are trying to pass, it should feel like a place where you can think out loud, make mistakes, and actually grow.
-He has been on the receiving end of both good supervision and bad.
+His supervision philosophy is humanistic in its foundation and evidence-based in its methods.
+He does not believe supervision should feel like an evaluation you are trying to pass; it should feel like a place where you can think out loud, make mistakes, and actually grow.
+He has been on the receiving end of both good and bad supervision.
 That informs how he shows up.

 Felix maintains a selective supervisory caseload, consistent with how he runs his therapy practice.
 This is intentional.
 Supervision done well requires real attention, and real attention requires limits.